TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-14-doctrine-annotations-and-attributes-living-together-in-peace.md

 }
 ```

-Here we can clearly see that public property takes much more attention than a private one.
-Public properties can be used in the class, outside the class and changed basically anytime.
+Here we can see that public property takes much more attention than private one.
+Public properties can be used in the class, outside the class, and changed anytime.
 On the other hand, private property can be used exclusively in this class.

 ## Bridge Test

-Let's add a bridge test, so we are sure the refactoring works for both annotations and attributes.
-How would the bridge test look like for a public property?
+Let's add a bridge test so we are sure the refactoring works for both annotations and attributes.
+How would the bridge test look like for public property?

 ```php
 use PHPUnit\Framework\TestCase;